 Duration of implementation

-The test is typically performed over one night, however some doctors may require numerous nights for more complete data.
+The test is typically performed over one night, however some sleep therapists may require numerous nights for more complete data.

 Results